The following is a guide to the various options available for foreigners wishing to finance their real estate purchase in Japan.

 If you have a Japanese spouse or spouse with permanent residency, live in Japan, have worked for several years in Japan at the same company and some fluency in Japanese, you may also be able to apply at most Japanese mega banks.
 As above, you may need to shop around.

 There are very limited options for offshore buyers who want to borrow from a bank in Japan.
-You may be able to borrow from a bank in your own country, but please be aware that difficulties in pre-approval and differences in loan approval times and valuations may result in sellers rejecting offers from buyers who require offshore financing.
+You may be able to borrow from a bank in your own country, but please be aware that difficulties in pre-approval and differences in loan approval times and valuations may result in private sellers rejecting offers from buyers who require offshore financing.
+You may also face some difficulty selling the property in the future if it has a lien from an offshore bank.

 Important points to remember: